IBM/kafka-quickstart-workshop/part2/README.md

 ## Consuming some messages

-Kafka also has a command line Consumer that will print messages to standard output.
+Kafka also has a command line **consumer** that will print messages to standard output.

 ```sh
 > bin/kafka-console-consumer.sh --bootstrap-server $BOOTSTRAP_SERVERS \